1. Skip to content

 Investment in renewable wind energy, in tandem with solar, is fast outpacing power produced by fossil fuels like coal or gas.

-But wind farms demand much more space than non-renewable power plants.
+But wind farms demand much more space than nonrenewable power plants.

-Meanwhile, offshore wind projects require massive capital investment and are also facing backlash from coastal communities.
+Even offshore wind projects require massive capital investment and are also facing backlash from coastal communities.

-Such location solutions would help countries like Germany that need to quickly ramp up clean wind energy capacity to meet climate goals.
+Such solutions would help countries like Germany that need to quickly ramp up clean wind energy capacity to meet climate goals.

 With only 0.8% of Germany's land area approved for onshore wind energy as of 2023, the government wants to more than double installations to 2% by 2032 to achieve its renewable energy targets.